 Rise Against Hunger Executive Leadership

-Edna Ogwangi is the Chief Impact Officer for Rise Against Hunger.
+Edna Ogwangi is the Chief Programs Officer for Rise Against Hunger.
 She leads Rise Against Hunger’s development around strategic efforts in advancing food security, humanitarian relief response and resilience pathways.
 Edna also spearheads initiatives pertaining to measuring effectiveness, impact and sustainability of all Rise Against Hunger programs globally.

 Ogwangi is a native of Kenya has worked in the international development field for more than 25 years with experience in areas of economic development, food and nutrition security and non-profit management.
 Over the course of her career, Ogwangi has managed and/or supported several US Federal Government-United States Agency for International Development (USAID) and United States Department of Agriculture (USDA), and Bill and Melinda Gates programs in more than 100 countries.
 In 2017, Ms. Ogwangi was featured in several U.S magazines including Upscale, People, Reader’s Digest and USA Today and Modern Woman Magazines as one of the Four Inspirational Modern Women.